 Quarterly Planning & Reviews: Time for leadership and teams to evaluate strategy for the previous quarter and plan for the future quarter.

-For example, the deliverables for annual planning are (1) the CEO’s vision (based on our equation and in whatever format the CEO “thinks” in, often a document or deck), and (2) an annual financial plan (in the form of a budget and forecast).
+For example, the deliverables for annual planning are (1) the CEO’s vision (based on our equation and in whatever format the CEO “thinks” in, often a memo or deck), and (2) an annual financial plan (in the form of a budget and forecast).
 We need these two deliverables before we can start product planning for the year ahead (and subsequently outreach and G&A planning).
-To create a vision deliverable and financial plan, we need (1) to understand how our current strategy is going and (2) an analysis of the competitive landscape, both of which are work that goes into Quarterly Planning & Reviews.
-So the Chief of Staff will schedule Annual Planning meetings to take place just after Q3 Quarterly Planning & Reviews.
+To create a vision deliverable and financial plan, we need (1) to understand how our current strategy is going and (2) an analysis of the competitive landscape, both of which are work that goes into Quarterly Planning & Reviews, i.e. the Chief of Staff will schedule Annual Planning to take place just after Q3 Quarterly Planning & Reviews.

 Then the Chief of Staff goes a layer deeper, identifying what work needs to go into Quarterly Planning and Reviews.
 Quarterly Reviews are an analysis of the previous quarter and should consist of a review of the business and operational metrics for each team (working on an input metric), and a competitive analysis for each high-level output metric (which teams are grouped by).
 They are coupled with Quarterly Plans which are forward-facing plans outlining the business and operational metric goals we intend to achieve the following quarter and how we’ll achieve them, incorporating our learnings from the previous quarter.